cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ![alt_text](_images/SiLabsBLE.png "image_tooltip")

+### Other Transport Protocols

+Reach can be implemented on other protocols.
+MQTT and CAN are often discussed.
+The CAN ecosystem includes a transport layer which is well suited to deliver Reach.
+Reach over CAN would be appropriate to connect multiple Reach "endpoints" in a device.

 ## Protobufs

 The Reach communication protocol is implemented using Google's open source "protobuf" tool.
 The big advantage of this tool is how easily it is used on the client side where Reach devices are addressed using multiple high level languages like Kotlin, Swift, and C#.
 All of these languages rely on garbage collection to support memory allocation.
 Since C does not support garbage collection, we elect to use static buffers to implement the protobuf structures.

 The reach.proto file is available on the cygnus-technology github site in the reach-protobuf repository.
-As the .proto file defines the communication standard we don't expect users to modify it.
+The authors don't expect users to modify the .proto file as it defines the communication standard.

 We use nanopb to convert the .proto file into C structures.
 Following nanopb guidelines, we use a .options file to avoid the use of malloc().
 All arrays are converted to fixed sizes which are set in the .options file.
 The .options file is generated using a python script, reach_proto\proto\preprocess_options.py.
-This reads in reach-c-stack/reach_ble_proto_sizes.h and a prototype of the options file and outputs an options file that reflects the sizes set by the device.
+This reads in reach-c-stack/includes/reach_ble_proto_sizes.h and a prototype of the options file.
+It outputs an options file that reflects the sizes set by the device.
 The sizes here are optimized for efficient BLE transfer.
 A system that does not use BLE could adjust these sizes.
 The UI applications are designed to respect these size constraints that are advertised in the device info structure.

-If you find you are interested in rebuilding the C code from the protobuf source, feel free to contact Cygnus support or open an issue on github.

 ## System Structure

 The Thunderboard demo has two parts, namely a “server” written in C and a “client” written in Kotlin or Swift or typescript.
 The demo server we describe here runs on a Silicon Labs (SiLabs) Thunderboard.
 It advertises itself as a Reach device on BLE.
 Android and iOS mobile apps are available as the demo client.
 These are available in the corresponding play/app store.
 Cygnus also supports a web client.

-All of the Reach code, including the SiLabs demo is available on the Cygnus Technology github site:
+All of the Reach code, including demo applications for Silicon Labs and Nordic hardware platforms are available on the Cygnus Technology github site:

     ([https://github.com/cygnus-technology](https://github.com/cygnus-technology))